Highlights from the Ratings and Financial Report for Tilray Inc. (TLRY)

-Tilray Inc. (NASDAQ:TLRY) went up by 17.22% from its latest closing price compared to the recent 1-year high of $22.95.
-The company’s stock price has collected 8.60% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Tilray Inc. Cl 2 stock outperforms market on strong trading day
+Tilray Inc. (NASDAQ:TLRY) went up by 13.79% from its latest closing price compared to the recent 1-year high of $22.95.
+The company’s stock price has collected 26.30% of gains in the last five trading sessions.
+MarketWatch.com reported on 11/27/20 that Tilray Inc. Cl 2 stock rises Friday, outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.